To course across more kindly waters now

 A pair of Security troops stepped from inside the shuttle and positioned themselves at the hatch, one to each side of it, weapons drawn.
 Seconds later, four more people walked slowly down the ramp in pairs heading for the main building.

 Tyler allowed himself a small smile as he saw two blonde heads in the lead.
 Martin walked beside a small woman whom he kept on his left side, holding her arm.
 Behind them were two dark-haired Visitors, whom Ham immediately recognized as Steven and Diana.
-He was tempted to go beyond the parameters of his assigned role and just unload on them – I might never get a better chance than this – but swallowed the impulse to kill Diana.
+He was tempted to go beyond the parameters of his assigned role and just unload on them – I might never get a better chance than this – but swallowed the impulse.

 He had a job to do.